 The Honourable Company of Gloucestershire Charitable Trust was incorporated under a Declaration of Trust dated 21 March 2012 which is available to view here; it's registered with the Charity Commission under reference number 1147656.
 A supplemental deed, available here, was issued on 8 September 2015.
-The trustees, who meet a maximum of 4 times each year, are Sir Henry Elwes (Warden Emeritus, Chair of Trustees), Ceri Evans, Tom Frost, Mark Heywood, Graham Howell, John Keighley, Helen Lovatt and Sir Dusty Miller.
+The trustees, who meet a maximum of 4 times each year, are Mark Heywood (Chair of Trustees), Ceri Evans, Tom Frost, Chris Gaskell, Graham Howell, Mark Hurrell, John Keighley and Andrew Tabor.
 The Warden and Assistant Warden are ex officio trustees and Marcus Steel acts as Honorary Treasurer.

 Tewkesbury Medieval Festival